hhtpcd/nagios-html-email/README.md

 dates, etc. to their correct data type.

 ### I've disabled environmental variables for performance reasons

+**Not sure if this works with Opsview.
+Haven't tested or found a need for this in my server. **

 You can still use this program, just pass the variables you would like to use as command line arguments, and access them in your template as